andy-austin/vercel-python-react-supabase/README.md

 🚀 **Production-ready full-stack template** combining React, Python, and Supabase, optimized for Vercel deployment.
 Features a Next.js frontend with a FastAPI GraphQL backend, organized using pnpm workspaces and Turbo for efficient development.

-> **Perfect for:** SaaS applications, APIs with frontend, rapid prototyping, and modern web applications requiring both frontend and backend functionality.
+> **Perfect for:** MVP development, testing business ideas quickly, SaaS applications, APIs with frontend, rapid prototyping, and modern web applications requiring both frontend and backend functionality.

 ## ✨ Features